 - Carotenoids } beta-carotene, alpha-carotene, lutein, and zeaxanthin

 - B Vitamins } niacin, folate, riboflavin, thiamin, B6

 Carotenoids such as the ones found in butternut squash, carrots, and tomatoes are increased in bioavailability when cooked or eaten with healthy fats in our diet.
 This butternut squash soup is perfect for increasing the bioavailability of the carotenoids with the cooking process and added good fats such as coconut oil.

 Apples // Make sure you’re using organic apples, these are on the “dirty dozen” list for fruits/vegetables with the highest amounts of pesticide residue.

-What do you enjoy dipping in your soups?
+What do you enjoy dipping into your soups?
 Share below!